Updated August 24, 2023

 Introduction to Plots in Excel

-Plots are charts andn graphs which are used to visualize and interpret data so that values for two different variables can be represented along the two axes (horizontal axis, i.e. the x axis and vertical axis, i.e. the y axis).
-Plots are basically scatter charts generally used to show a graphical relationship between two variables
+Plots are charts and graphs used to visualize and interpret data so that values for two variables can be represented along the two axes (horizontal axis, i.e., the x-axis, and vertical axis, i.e., the y-axis).
+Plots are scatter charts that show a graphical relationship between two variables.

-In MS Excel, some layouts that are available for scatter plot are:
+In MS Excel, some layouts that are available for scatter plots are: